Robinio2001/Bachelor-Thesis-AI-Robin-Oostveen/README.md

 Preprocessing Pipeline and Data Exploration Financial.ipynb: contains the code for preprocessing the financial data and performing data exploration on it.<br />
 Preprocessing Pipeline and Data Exploration Medical.ipynb: contains the code for preprocessing the medical data and performing data exploration on it.

-Error indices: folder containing the indices of specific errors from the cells of the confusion matrix.
+Error indexes: folder containing the indices of specific errors from the cells of the confusion matrix.
+This folder also contains the notebooks in which the error analyses were performed.

 ## Author
 Robin Oostveen, 6732348<br />